by Sally Matheny

 Bibles in their native languages are banned in many of these countries.
 Persecution includes oppression, imprisonment, and death.
 While we sympathize, many of us choose to isolate ourselves from the terrors abroad.
 Those countries are far away from us.

-Guess which country ranked #40 on the list for persecuting Christians?
+Guess which country ranked #40 on the list of 195 for persecuting Christians?

 But, what does all that have to do with our country and Bring Your Bible to School Day?

-Compared to the countries on Open Door’s Watch List, yes.
+Compared to what the countries on Open Door’s Watch List experience, yes.

 Yet, we frequently hear news of rebuked, American Christians who face dismissals and fines for standing firm in their beliefs.